indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 {% highlight text %}
-.
 ├── Gemfile
 ├── Gemfile.lock
 ├── cookbooks
 │   └── - public cookbooks get loaded in here
 │       -
 ├── data_bags
+│   └── - secret stuff
 ├── nodes
-│   └── - server configuration files
+│   └── - configuration of particular nodes
-│       -
 ├── roles
-│   └── - server configuration files
+│   └── - common configurations that can be applied
-│       - i don't know what these are yet
+│         across multiple nodes
 └── site-cookbooks
-│   └── - cookbooks that you have written
+    └── - cookbooks that you have written
-        -

 {% endhighlight %}